rodmachen/rodmachen.com/app/_posts/writing/2013-11-26-photos-objects-art-history.md

 ---
+title: Magnum Photos
-title: Photos as Objects of Art and History with Magnum Photos
+sub-title: Objects of Art and History
 author: Rod Machen
 layout: post-writing
-permalink: /photos-objects-art-history/
-categories:
-  - Austin
-  - Events
-  - Pages
-  - The Arts
+category: writing
 tags:
+  - austin
+  - events
+  - art
+  - pages
-  - Published
+  - published
 ---
-*This article was <a href="http://www.austinchronicle.com/daily/arts/2013-11-26/photos-as-objects-of-art-and-history/" target="_blank">originally published</a> by the Austin Chronicle on November 26, 2013.*

 <p dir="ltr">
   The Magnum Photos collection that now resides at the Harry Ransom Center is a beast.
 The new book Reading Magnum is an attempt to tame it.
 At 200,000 individual pieces, that’s no easy task, as editor Steven Hoelscher noted during a reading last Thursday sponsored by the Austin Center for Photography.